Superman dream casting: The Rock as the Man of Steel?

 Comic-Con 2018: We went to America's epic entertainment geekfest, and this is everything we saw.

-Discuss: The Rock as Man of Steel?
-Dream casting for Superman, Batman
+Discuss: Superman dream casting: Nick Cage or The Rock as Man of Steel?

 Be respectful, keep it clean and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.